mahmoudnazmy/Weather-app-dist/README.md

 - **📱 Fully Responsive Design**
   - Optimized for all screen sizes, offering a smooth experience on desktops, tablets, and mobile devices.

 ---

 ## 🚀 Live Demo

 🌐 **[Try the application here](https://mahmoudnazmy.github.io/Weather-app-dist/)**

 ---

+## 📂 Build Version

+This repository contains the **build version** (production-ready files) only.
+The complete source code has been excluded for security and intellectual property protection.

+---